 "HARUHI!" came Ranka's harassed voice.
-He suddenly appeared panting on the back door, and Kyoya and Haruhi stared at him as he held two outrageously large suitcases on his hands.
+He suddenly appeared panting from the back door, and Kyoya and Haruhi stared at him as he held two outrageously large suitcases on his hands.
 "I can't find your underwear.
 Where did you – "

 Ranka squeaked as his gaze fell on Kyoya.

 "O-Ootori-san," he sputtered.
-He stared at him wildly.
+He stared at him fearfully.
 For a while, his mouth worked furiously, opening and closing, not a sound coming out.
 Then he gulped.
 "Can't you at least give us a head start?" he whispered.

 Kyoya stared at him.